 The mortgage interest deduction has a lower cap, home equity loan interest cannot be deducted, property tax deductions are now capped, and many taxpayers will no longer itemize due to increases in the standard deductions.

-If you are a renter, make sure you carefully check your lease and talk to your landlord before you spend time and money on ideas to generate extra income from home.
+If you're a renter, make sure you carefully check your lease.
+Also, talk to your landlord before you spend time and money on ideas to generate extra income from the home.

-Still Seeking More Information About Whether Renting Makes Sense?
+Need More Information on Whether Renting Makes Sense?

-If you still aren’t sure if renting makes more sense than buying, there are some tools you can use to dig deeper into the trends and numbers.
+If you still aren’t sure if renting is the best decision over buying, there are some tools you can use to dig deeper into the trends and numbers.

-How long you plan to stay in a particular area can really make a difference when it comes to the expensive transaction costs in buying and selling homes.
-As much as you might want to buy a house, if there is a chance you will be changing jobs or moving to a new area for any reason in the next few years – renting may be the best decision.
+How long you plan to stay in a particular area can make a difference when it comes to the expensive transaction costs of buying and selling homes.